 When you do a squat, your back should remain straight and your knees bent and lined up over your feet.
-Squats are a great form of a pelvic tilt exericse which can also help to stretch out your hips.
+Squats are a great form of pelvic tilt exercise that can also help to stretch out your hips.
 However, by rounding your upper body, you put excess pressure on your low back, potentially causing damage.
 Taking the time to learn how to properly squat is the best way to prevent injury.

 Common running injuries

 There are several types of hip injuries you can get from running.
-Many of these are repetition injuries, so always be cognisant of how your body feels and rest accordingly.
+Many of these are repetition injuries, so always be cognizant of how your body feels and rest accordingly.